(she/her)

 During our initial sessions, my priority is to get to know you; what has motivated you to begin your healing journey and what goals you envision for yourself.
 I enjoy sharing insights from my experience in mental health, and often incorporate visuals, book references, music, and relatable life situations to help us work toward the goals you've set.
 Together, we’ll create a space that supports reflection, growth, and meaningful change.

-I’ve lived a colorful life full of twists and turns, with unforgettable lessons and incredible people enriching my journey.
+I’ve experienced life full of twists and turns, with unforgettable lessons and incredible people enriching my journey.
 As a result, I draw from a wide range of therapeutic modalities, tailoring each session to meet clients where they are.
 I also bring humor into the healing process, having found that some of the most powerful, transformative conversations begin with a touch of lightheartedness, even at the start of a vulnerable path.

 I believe that mental health is just as important as physical health and should be treated with the same level of care and respect.
 I think that open discussions about mental health are essential for breaking the stigma and fostering a supportive community.
 My purpose is to advocate for mental health awareness, support those who are struggling, and promote the importance of mental well-being in our daily lives.
 My philosophy has been shaped by my own experiences, the stories of those around me, and the work of mental health advocates and professionals.